-Although Multi-Domain SSL certificates and Wildcard SSL Certificates are different, they have some similarities regarding what you can achieve with them.
+Although Multi Domain SSL certificate and Wildcard SSL Certificate are different, they have some similarities regarding what you can achieve with them.
 It can be daunting to choose one if you’re not a seasoned professional.

-In this article, we will explain about Multi-Domain SSL Vs Wildcard SSL certificates individually.
+In this article, we will explain about Multi-Domain SSL certificate Vs Wildcard SSL certificate individually.
 And then, compare them and take a look at the significant differences you should take note of.